NiiightmareXD/windows-capture/README.md

         CursorCaptureSettings::Default,
         // Draw border settings
         DrawBorderSettings::Default,
+        // Secondary window settings, if you want to include secondary windows in the capture SecondaryWindowSettings::Default,
+        // Minimum update interval, if you want to change the frame rate limit (default is 60 FPS or 16.67 ms) MinimumUpdateIntervalSettings::Default,
+        // Dirty region settings,
+        DirtyRegionSettings::Default,
         // The desired color format for the captured frame.
         ColorFormat::Rgba8,
         // Additional flags for the capture settings that will be passed to user defined `new` function.